What is Thermal Spraying?- Types, and Application

 Vacuum plasma spraying is used for items such as car bumpers, the dashboard, or housings for door mirrors.
 This process can also be used for the pre-treatment of polyethylene moldings, which provides adhesion for epoxy adhesives that are water-based.

-5. Two-Wire Electric Arc Spraying
+#5.
+Two-Wire Electric Arc Spraying.

-This spraying method utilizes an arc point that is created between two wires which are electrically conductive.
 Melting will occur at the point where the wires connect.
 The arc allows for heating which in turn creates deposition and melting, similar to combustion flame spraying which is used with a torch.

 Compressed air will be used for spraying the coatings.
 This procedure is popular due to its cost-effectiveness, and will typically use aluminum or zinc as the base material.

-Advantages of Thermal Sprayed Coatings
+Advantages of Thermal Spray

-Disadvantages of Thermal Spray Coatings
+Disadvantages of Thermal Spray

-- Cannot precisely evaluate effectiveness – once the thermal spray coating has been applied it is often difficult to tell exactly how well the coating has gone on, other than by a visual assessment.
+• Cannot precisely evaluate effectiveness – once the thermal spray coating has been applied it is often difficult to tell exactly how well the coating has gone on, other than by a visual assessment.